markingham77/dqt/README.md

 ### Example 3: Macros
 [Macros](https://jinja.palletsprojects.com/en/3.1.x/templates/#macros) are jinja constructs that allow you to write custom functions inside SQL.
-[PYDQT macros](sql/templates/macros/macros.jinja) are in a single file: sql/templates/macros/macros.jinja and you can create your own in the mymacros.jinja file in the macros folder of your workspace.
+[PYDQT macros](sql/templates/macros/macros.jinja) has some global macros: sql/templates/macros/macros.jinja and you can create your own local macros in mymacros.jinja (in the macros folder of your workspace, see above).
 To use macros in your template, you first have to import them at the top of your jinja template, like so:

 ```
 {% import 'macros.jinja' as macros %}